Cheers to the first fruit of spring!

-This cocktail is a great way to celebrate one of the first fruits of spring, gorgeous ruby-red rhubarb.
+This cocktail is a great way to celebrate the springtime gift of gorgeous ruby-red rhubarb.
 You can make batches of rhubarb syrup and freeze them to enjoy all year long, or simply put cut rhubarb in the freezer and whip up a batch of syrup whenever needed.
 The syrup has a nice touch of sweetness so you can adjust the lemon juice in the cocktail to make the drink as tart or sweet as you prefer.
 This recipe also makes a delicious non-alcoholic mocktail – a great alternative to lemonade!

 - 4 cups (1 L) chopped rhubarb